josmar-crwdstffng/angular/devtools/docs/overview.md

 ![devtools](assets/devtools.png)

-When you open the extension, you'll see two additional tabs:
+When you open the extension, you will see two additional tabs:

 - [Components](#components) - lets you explore the components and directives in your application and preview or edit their state.